krill-x7/krill-x7.github.io/_posts/2022-05-08-Mindgames.md

 ## Exploitation
-### Foothold: Initial access
+### Foothold: Initial access :bomb:
-Since we know that the brainfuck interpreter would execute any python code(in brainfuck) that we put in it, we can convert the above python reverse shell to brainfuck and execute it.
+Since we know that the brainfuck interpreter executes any python code(in brainfuck) that we put into it, we can convert the above python reverse shell to brainfuck and execute it.
+Using [this site](https://copy.sh/brainfuck/text.html),

 #### Listener:
 Create a netcat lilstener, to listen for incoming connections and also give us a shell.
 ```bash
 nc -lvnp 4444
 ```

+#### Execution:
+N